 Which Doctoral Training Course do you want to apply for?: Speech and Language Technologies CDT

 Preferred supervisor: Prof. Thomas Hain & Prof. Rob Gaizauskas

 Do you know how you want to fund your studies: Yes

-Please select your likely funding source: Scholarship or Studentship
+Please select your likely funding source: Scholarship or studentship (not listed below)

 Please enter details of your funding source: SLT CDT Funding

 What stage are you at with your funding?: The funding has been confirmed

 Note: Do not worry if you see a message indicating that centrally administered scholarship applications for the 2023 academic year are closed.
 All CDT places are associated with funding (which is separate from the University’s centrally administered scholarships) - funded places are still available; you do not need to apply separately for funding.